IBM-Cloud/vnf-samples/mongo-nodejs-blockstorage-pdns/README.md

 WiredTiger.wt      collection-0-3112023543650599217.wt   index-1--3803360241763618794.wt      index-5-3112023543650599217.wt   mongod.lock
 ```

-Install Mongo db docker container in this server and point mongo db data as /mnt/secondary by following the section: **Install docker and install mongo db as docker container in Server 1 VSI**
+Install docker and Mongo db docker container in this server.
+Run the docker container and point mongo db data as /mnt/secondary by following the section: **Install docker and install mongo db as docker container in Server 1 VSI**

+> Note: Do not create user_db database, user and password.
+We are reusing the database.
+So, it should already exists.

-You can install mongo client in server 2 and connect to mongo db database **user_db** by following the section: **Install mongo client**
+You can install mongo client in server 2 and connect to the mongo db server database **user_db** by following the section: **Install mongo client**

 In this example, we saw how the Block storage volume can be attached/detached and configured to any Virtual Server Instance.
 Now, you can follow the steps here: ![Example to illustrate how a nodejs application can access Mongo DB using Private DNS](https://github.com/IBM-Cloud/vnf-samples/tree/master/pdns-mongo-nodejs)